Cancer medicines are strong. Although their side effects can be intense, you've got ways to ease them.

 Tip: Tell your doctor as soon as you feel symptoms.
-She may change the dose of your cancer medicine or add another drug to help.
+They may change the dose of your cancer medicine or add another drug to help.

 Peeling, Redness on Hands and Feet

-Some drugs that treat breast cancer can cause a painful "hand-foot syndrome."
+Some drugs that treat breast cancer can cause a rash, dry skin, or even painful "hand-foot syndrome."
 This involves a sunburn-like redness, tenderness, and sometimes peeling on the palms of the hands and soles of the feet.

-Tip: Use thick emollient creams several times a day, Borges suggests.
+Tip: Use thick, fragrance-free emollient creams several times a day.
 At night, wear socks or gloves to bed.
 A B6 vitamin supplement may also help.

 Several kinds of chemotherapy can cause these.
 Radiation can also cause them.
 They're painful and make it hard to eat and drink.